Robin Stephens, Associate Professor, Director of Dance and Theatre Program

-Besides teaching dance at ULM, Ms. Mullone continues to work with Contemporary Dance/Fort Worth, Beckles Dancing Company, on her Pilates certification and independent artists in her spare time.
+Besides teaching dance at ULM, Ms. Mullone continues to work with Contemporary Dance/Fort Worth as Associate Artistic Director, Beckles Dancing Company, on her Pilates certification and independent artists in her spare time.
 Most recently, she and Dr. Mobley co-founded M2 (m squared), a performance art collective.
 They have premiered their work at the Modern Dance Festival at the Modern Art Museum of Fort Worth and the Houston Fringe Festival.
 She also continues to study dance under a number of dance professionals, teach at conferences and attend workshops whenever possible.

 Office: Brown Annex 114 Phone: 318.342.3194 Email: firstname.lastname@example.org